gbeltrao/squidex-docs/01-getting-started/installation/install-azure.md

 1. A resource group for all your squidex resources.
 2. A service plan to host squidex.
-3. A CosmosDB instance for your database.
+3. A CosmosDB instance for your database with all preview features enabled.
 4. A storage account for your assets.

 ## 1. Create the web app